 Barn conversion, with contemporary design

-The dwelling will consist of a series of interconnecting zones at different levels, united by two internal ramps.
+The inside of the dwelling consists of a series of zones. .
 The first of these zones is the entrance to the house, also containing the garage and plant room.
 The second, and largest of the zones contains an open plan kitchen/study area and two of the dwellings three bedrooms.
 The third is the master bedroom suite at the house’s highest level, and at its lowest is the fourth zone which contains a large living area.